-Providing schools with an exciting and practical way of engaging children and families with the maritime heritage in their region.
-Workshops to build and sail models of iconic boats can be held in school or at a suitable location where there is maritime trade and industry.
+Providing schools with an exciting and practical way of engaging children and families with the maritime heritage, rivers and water in their region.
+Workshops to build and sail models of iconic boats can be held in school or at a suitable location with links to maritime trade and industry.
 Children in small teams will work alongside a business volunteer.
 Boats will be decorated by each team of builders.
 The annotated boats will display learning about the heritage or aspirations and understanding of skills for the future.
-Young Shipwrights have the opportunity to sail their boat.
-This can be a public launch event which will attract families and large audiences to celebrate children’s achievement.
+Sailing events can be a public launch event to attract family audiences to celebrate children’s achievement.
 In Bristol over 100 boats sail in the Bristol Harbour Festival each year.

 Pupils work with an aerospace engineer to build and fly their own gliders and radio-controlled model airplanes.
-Following practical demonstrations of how the earliest aviators got in the air and an exploration of the future of aviation set in the context of the science and history, Pupils are challenged to build and improve through flight tests a stable glider.
-Airframes can be kitted out with radio controls and flight units for formation flying at the end of the session or in an end of day air show for parents and other pupil.
+Following practical demonstrations of how the earliest aviators got in the air and an exploration of the future of aviation pupils are challenged to build and improve their models through flight tests.
+A half or whole-day event.
+Whole-days can end with formation flying in the school-hall as part of an air-show for parents and other pupils.

-A series of games, activities and resources with business volunteers that include Top Trumps Job cards packs exploring different careers, ‘I-Spy’ sticker workbooks, ‘skills for life wall chart’ with stickers that relate school learning to life.
-Activity can incorporate school excursions and volunteers from business and industry into the classroom.
-There are CPD options for teachers to build annual events with business partners.
-These can include drama training for staging pupil-produced theatre for parents that reveal children’s uinderstanding of the skills they are developing and their aspirations for the future at the point of transition to secondary school.
+Explore My Future activities and resources with business volunteers that include Top Trumps Job cards packs exploring different careers, ‘I-Spy’ sticker journals and ‘skills for life wall chart’.
+Activity can incorporate site visits to business partners.
+There are training options for teachers to build annual events with business partners.
+These can include drama training for staging pupil-produced theatre for parents that reveal children’s uinderstanding of the skills they are developing and their aspirations for the future as they begin to think of transition to secondary school.

-Time traveling to bring portraits or historical figures to life.
-Children recreate people from paintings and the past as life size puppets with a story to tell.
+Children will 'time-travel' to bring portraits or historical figures to life.
+Children will recreate people from the past as life size puppets with a story to tell.
 All the equipment is provided and we tailor the project with teachers to explore any historical period or characters.